 If your card is more than three months old, or your address has changed, you will need to apply for a new card as per the process listed above.

-The VCGLR is no longer able to provide details to the Victorian Electoral Commission for electoral enrolment, as specified in Section 5 on the proof of age application form.
-If you need to enrol to vote or change your personal details on the electoral roll please visit the Victorian Electoral Commission website.
+The VCGLR is no longer able to provide details to the Victorian Electoral Commission for electoral enrolment.
+If you need to enroll to vote or change your personal details on the electoral roll please visit the Victorian Electoral Commission website.